Economic Policy

 If this analysis shaped your thinking, share it with a policymaker, investor, or economist who needs to read it.

-Lord Fiifi Quayle writes on African macroeconomics, sovereign risk, and the political economy of Ghana.
+Lord Fiifi Quayle builds on African macroeconomics, sovereign risk, and the political economy of Ghana.
 Follow his analysis at lordfiifiquayle.com and on LinkedIn and X @LordFQuayle.

 Read Pricing Uncertainty here: https://www.amazon.com/Pricing-Uncertainty-Black-Scholes-African-Finance-ebook/dp/B0GTK7WR12